Hospital Cave: 3-Story Secret Hospital In Cat Ba Vietnam

-In the middle of the corridor, we found the way to the second and third floor.
+In the middle of the corridor, we found the way to the second and third floors.
 While visitors could visit the second one, the third floor was prohibited.

-On the way to the 2nd floor, we went pass the common toilet and water tank.
+On the way to the 2nd floor, we went past the common toilet and water tank.